AJFaraday/conference-repo/abstracts/performance_story.md

 (title and abstract are options, not the finished proposal.
-These all refer to the same content and payoff)
+These all refer to the same content and presentation)

-# Cyril the SQL Squirrel
+# Cyril the SQL Squirrel; how to handle a lot of data very quickly.

 *Cyril is a very hard-working squirrel who lives in my computer.
 His job is to help me out by fetching information I have squirreled away in my database.